 Whether your story is plot-driven, character-driven, or a mixture of the two, there will be times when it’s desirable to draw your reader deep inside a character’s consciousness, and others when it’s better to pull back for a broader and more objective view of events.
 This perceived distance between the reader and the characters and events of your story is called narrative distance.
 By understanding what it is and how to control it, you can both broaden and deepen the world of your story, along with your reader’s emotional connection to it.

-When narrative distance is at its greatest, the story is in full narration mode.
+When narrative distance is at its greatest, the story is in a distant narration mode.
 As readers, we’re watching from afar, surveying characters and events with an objective and impersonal eye – think of it as the equivalent of a wide shot in a movie.

 Then, as the distance narrows slightly, a character comes into view.
 At this stage, all we can know about the character is what we can intuit from external clues (like physical appearance, expressions, dialogue and actions).
 And as the narrative distance shrinks further, the narrator begins to offer us glimpses into the character’s subjective experience – their thoughts and feelings.

-When narrative distance is removed altogether, we’re in full character mode.
+When narrative distance is removed altogether, we’re in a close character mode.
 It’s as if we’re inhabiting the character’s consciousness: seeing through their eyes, thinking their thoughts, feeling what they feel, right there in the moment with them.

 1. It was winter of the year 1853.
 A large man stepped out of a doorway.

 We’re in distant narration mode here; the narrator is providing context in an objective and impersonal way.
 This works well for setting the scene, but if we were to stay at this level of detachment for the rest of the story, we’d have a hard time connecting with characters and events.

 2. Henry J. Warburton had never much cared for snowstorms.